unicomputing/algorand-ba-distalgo/README.md

 # Prerequisites
 * Python 3.5 or Python 3.6
-* Mac/Windows or Linux environment
+* MacOS, Windows or Linux environment

 ### Installing all the required python packages
 Install all the dependencies using pip: